-MAKE SUMMER SPECIAL WITH NEW CANDY ROSA
+MAKE SUMMER SPECIAL WITH NEW CANDY ROSÁ Inspired combination of flavours creates this perfect cocktail

-Inspired combination of flavours creates this perfect cocktail ummer is here - and your local Wetherspoon pub has a selection of NEW drinks for the season.
+Wetherspoon pub has a selection of NEW drinks for the season.

 The perfect summer cocktail for a sunny social in a pub garden is the NEW Candy Rosá, served by the glass and as a cocktail pitcher to share.